Myths vs facts

 The RSPCA supports professionally managed aerial culling of feral horses in Kosciuszko.
 An expert committee appointed by the NSW government to advise on feral horse control concluded that aerial culling is the most humane and effective method of control in Kosciuszko.
 There are strict protocols to maximise welfare outcomes.
 Trapping and transporting horses for slaughter causes much more suffering than shooting.

-Rehoming and fertility control are solutions.
+Rehoming and fertility control are magic solutions.

 Over the past decade an average of fewer than 100 trapped horses a year have been rehomed, despite extensive advertising and liaison with brumby groups.